 My name is Alex Aitken, and I’m an AVP of Engineering at Buakalapak.
 I’m currently living in Jakarta, but my previous destinations have been Berlin, Bangkok, Munich, and Auckland.
 I’m a motivated leader with experience building products from the ground up.
 I’m also a writer when I get the time and have written (but not published) two novels.
 If you want to get in touch, feel free to contact me.

 Why trust me?

 If you’re reading this website, you’re probably wondering why you should trust me as a source of development leadership.
-Well, below in technologies I explain what I’ve used and learnt lessons from during my development experience.
-I have over seven years developing for quite a few international companies.
-If you see anything wrong or you just plain disagree, please leave a comment.
+Well, below in technologies I explain what I’ve used and learned lessons from during my development experience.
+I have over twelve years of software engineering experience for quite a few international companies.
+If you see anything wrong or you disagree, please leave a comment.
 I’m always happy for constructive criticism and feedback.